 Cleaning Your Silk Plants and Trees

 Artificial greenery works best in any design scheme devoid of charm and interest.
-Faux plants are fantastic for any space that could do with a pop of refreshing color and appeal.
-And the best part about them is that they bring all the style and serenity to a space without any hassles.
+Fake plants are fantastic for any space that could do with a pop of refreshing color and appeal.
+And the best part about them is that they bring all the style and serenity to space without any hassles.
 This is why they have become so popular in the design world and are office essentials.
-They are decorations of choice for people blessed with the art of killing plants with neglect and for businesses who want attractive surroundings without devoting too much time and resources.
+They are decorations of choice for people blessed with the art of killing plants with neglect and for businesses that want attractive surroundings without devoting too much time and resources.

 Importance of Taking Care of Artificial Plants and Trees

-Pick Away Debris
+Step 1: Pick Away Debris

-Dusting with Soft-Bristle Paintbrush
+Step 2: Dusting with Soft-Bristle Paintbrush

 Regular cleaning and dusting once a week is highly recommended with the help of a soft-bristle paintbrush.
 Begin cleaning your silk plant or faux flower arrangement from the top and work your way to the bottom so that the dirt does not fall on the parts you’ve cleaned before.
-Gently brush each part of the leaf, petal and stem until they’re clean.
-The best part about using a paintbrush for this purpose is that they tend to be far gentler than the likes of feather dusters and other dusting equipment and is really efficient when it comes to cleaning difficult nooks and corners of delicate foliage.
+Gently brush each part of the leaf, petal, and stem until they’re clean.
+The best part about using a paintbrush for this purpose is that they tend to be far gentler than the likes of feather dusters and other dusting equipment and are really efficient when it comes to cleaning difficult nooks and corners of delicate foliage.
 If you don’t dust the plants regularly, then it will form a rigid layer on the foliage and will become hard to remove.

-Blowing Compressed Air
+Step 3: Blowing Compressed Air

 Blowing compressed air (using a hairdryer set to cool) all over your plant or tree is the fastest and easiest way of cleaning your artificial plants.
 It is a far simpler method as compared to the paintbrush one.
 If you can easily transform your fake plant or tree outdoors, then the spraying of compressed air should take place there as the process blows dust everywhere and will make your entire space a dusty mess.
-If you cannot move your foliage, then make sure that you cover everything in the vicinity with a cover or a bed-sheet and then proceed.
+If you cannot move your foliage, then make sure that you cover everything in the vicinity with a cover or a bed sheet, and then proceed.

-Using a Damp Cloth
+Step 4: Using a Damp Cloth

 If your artificial plant or tree has developed marks or stains on them or they have some stubborn dirt layer, then you can use a damp cloth to wipe it down.
 Before using water on your plants, make sure that you check it for colorfastness.
-Wipe a small part of leaf with the damp cloth and observe the spot for any fading.
-Do not dip the cloth in any cleaning solution or harsh chemical which will make the color of the plant and flowers to fade.
-Only water must be used for cleaning purpose.
+Wipe a small part of the leaf with the damp cloth and observe the spot for any fading.
+Do not dip the cloth in any cleaning solution or harsh chemical which will make the color of the plant and flowers fade.
+Only water must be used for cleaning purposes.
 Once done, use a kitchen towel to dry the foliage.
 This will avoid any breakage and will get rid of the shiny finish.

 Plant containers can be easily cleaned with a cloth.
 You can also vacuum the planter of the artificial plant or tree with the hose of the vacuum cleaner.
 Planters are made of different materials.
-In case of delicate ones or LED planters, just gently dust them to remove any dust.
+In the case of delicate ones or LED planters, just gently dust them to remove any dust.